21-ways/21-ways.github.io/ch0-04-building-blocks.md

 to use her key to remove the lock and put someone else\'s instead, and so on.

 But, you ask, wouldn\'t that transfer all of my funds to Alice?
 That\'s right, which is why new vaults are created with every transaction.
+In this case, one for Alice and one for you to get your change back.
+Two more details:

-Two more details: (1) your keys aren\'t physical keys, but magic spells that have to be \"spoken.\" (2) sats outside of vaults do not exist.
+1. Your keys aren\'t physical keys, but magic spells that have to be \"spoken.\"
+2. Sats outside of vaults do not exist.

 {% include image.html name="utxos.png" %}